poanetwork/poa-popa/README.md

     in the server logs.

-    _Note:_ in the property `thumbnails` you can found the url of the front and back sides of the postcard with the confirmation code:
+    _Note:_ in the property `thumbnails` you can find the url of the front and back sides of the postcard with the confirmation code:

     ```json
     "thumbnails": [